 That’s what the initial consultation is for.

 Telemedicine meetings are available, which means you can meet with the doctor from the comfort of home.
-Using your cellphone or laptop, you can discuss your problem with the doctor before an in-person meeting and physical examination is scheduled.
+Using your cellphone or laptop, you can discuss your problem with the doctor before an in-person meeting and physical examination.

 The process is designed to make it easy for you to go from consultation to surgery and beyond.
 That’s when you’ll be able to take your shirt off to go swimming without worry.